craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 - a simple ring
 - the equipment given to me when I joined the war (which I assume includes some firearm, ammo, powder, and a uniform)

-Around others, I keep my head down.
+Around others, I try keep my head down.
 I'd rather not interact with people unless I have to, unless they're interesting to me for some reason.
 And even then, I am afraid I may reveal too much about myself, and they will use this to hurt me.

+I work at my Uncle's smithy, mostly as his assistant - moving tools, balancing books, gathering supplies, etc. This has given me some pysicalstrength